 Committee:

 (Pronounced caw-mi-tay or caw-mi-tee, with emphasis on the end of the word) A person appointed by the court to manage the affairs of someone unable to do so themselves.
-A committee may be appointed to take care of legal matters, finances, property, and may be the individual’s guardian.
+A committee may be appointed to take care of legal matters, finances, property, and may also be the individual’s guardian.

 Executor of estate/administrator of estate: